2018 Application Deadline: Wednesday, February 21, 2018 @ 10:00 a.m. Eastern Standard Time

 **Due to restrictions on temporary work permits, we are no longer accepting students who do not have either Canadian citizenship, residency or a valid study permit by the USRP application deadline.**

 Obtaining a Supervisor

 USRP students are required to initiate and confirm a faculty supervisor match for this program.

-Please review the list of supervisors who have indicated interest in hiring a USRP student for 2017.
-Applicants are strongly encouraged to contact these faculty members well before the application deadline to discuss potential positions and projects.
+Applicants are strongly encouraged to contact faculty members well before the application deadline to discuss potential positions and projects.

 You may also reach out to any IBBME faculty member not included in the above list to inquire about alternative USRP positions.